tadegquillien/causal-judgment/README.md

 Running this command will return a 'causal score' from -1 to 1 (for CES) or from 0 to 1 (for NS).
 Higher values indicate higher actual causal strength.
 For the CES model, a negative value like -.8 indicates a very weak causal score, not something like 'negative' causation.
 And -.8 is weaker than for example -.4.

+More examples are provided in the `examples.R` script.

 References:

 Icard, Kominsky & Knobe (2017).
 Normality and actual causal strength. <i>Cognition</i>.